DaveBitter/portfolio/content/resume/workExperience.md

     city: Amsterdam
     countryCode: NL
   - body: >-
-      I worked for Wallscope during a short-term project in the form of a code sprint as part of my studies.
-I worked for a project for the NHS regarding the visualisation of linked data.
-I got to work with the SPARQL Query Language, RDF and natural language processing.
+      During a short-term project as part of my studies, I worked for Wallscope on a project for the NHS regarding the visualization of linked data.
+In this role, I gained experience working with the SPARQL Query Language, RDF, and natural language processing.
     company: Wallscope
     companyWebsite: https://www.wallscope.co.uk
     roles: